gmsn-ita/minushalf/docs/source/commands.rst

             ab_initio_files: Files needed to perform the ab initio calculations.
 They must be in the same directory as the input file minushalf.yaml

+            potential_folder: Folder with the potential files for each atom in the crystal.
+The files must be named in the following pattern
+                              ${POTENTIAL_FILE_NAME}.${LOWERCASE_CHEMICAL_SYMBOL}

         Returns:

             minushalf_results.dat : File that contains the optimal values of the cutsand the final
                                     value of the Gap.

+            corrected_valence_potfiles: Potential files resulting from valence correction.

+            corrected_conduction_potfiles: Potential files resulting from conduction correction.

     Options:
     --quiet